Academic advising: Intrusive Advising

 A model for intrusive advising (also known as high involvement or proactive advising) was first introduced by Glennon in 1975.
 A defining feature of this approach is that contact is initiated by the advisor rather than the student.
 Generally, contact with students is initiated at critical periods throughout a student’s academic career, such as during a student’s first year of study, while taking developmental or remedial courses, before they must declare a major, or as they approach graduation.
 Additionally, particular cohorts of students may be targeted such as academically at-risk students (e.g. students on probation), or high-achieving students.
 In practice intrusive advising has been shown to have a positive impact on developmental/remedial undergraduate mathematics course pass rates, as well as student retention and degree attainment rates, and research indicates that students prefer this approach to advising over strictly prescriptive advising.
-However, it is important to note that some students may find this approach invasive.
+Some students may find this approach invasive.